ocadotechnology/newrelic-alerts-configurator/README.md

 ## Alerts Synchronizer

-See [newrelic-sync/README.md](https://gitlab.tech.lastmile.com/internal-open-source/newrelic-alerts/tree/master/newrelic-sync) for more details of how to use New Relic alerts synchronizer.
+See [alert-config-uploader/README.md](https://gitlab.tech.lastmile.com/internal-open-source/newrelic-alerts/tree/master/alert-config-uploader) for more details of how to use New Relic alerts configuration uploader.

 ## Mark deployments